London mayoral elections: Elections in the 2020s

+2024

 2021

 Incumbent Labour mayor Sadiq Khan won re-election against Conservative candidate Shaun Bailey.

 Elections in the 2010s

 2016

 The 2016 London mayoral election was held on 5 May 2016.
-The results were announced on 7 May at 00:30, despite British television news channel Sky News announcing Sadiq Khan as the winner hours earlier.

-The incumbent mayor, Boris Johnson, did not run for re election for a third term in office, as he was elected the Member of Parliament for Uxbridge and South Ruislip in the 2015 General Election.
+The incumbent mayor, Boris Johnson, did not run for re-election for a third term in office, as he was elected the member of parliament for Uxbridge and South Ruislip in the 2015 general election.

 2012

 The Conservative mayor Boris Johnson was elected to a second term in office, defeating former Labour mayor Ken Livingstone.
 Livingstone announced his retirement from politics in his concession speech.

 Elections in the 2000s

 2008

 The incumbent Labour mayor, Ken Livingstone was defeated by Conservative candidate Boris Johnson, who became London's second mayor.

 2004

 In June 2004, the second election was held.
 After being re-admitted to the Labour Party, Ken Livingstone was their official candidate.
 He won re-election after second preference votes were counted, with Steven Norris again coming second.